-You’ve known you want to be a doctor for a long time, and have been studying for years with an eye on practicing medicine.
+You’ve known you want to be a doctor for a long time and have been studying for years with an eye on practicing medicine.
 Your decision is made and now it’s time to prepare for your Medical College Admissions Test (MCAT).
-Like most pre-medical students, you have heard about the difficulty and significance of the test, and you may be wondering how to start studying for the MCAT.
+Like most pre-medical students, you have heard about the difficulty and significance of the MCAT test, and you may be wondering how to prepare for the MCAT.

 There’s no right or wrong way to approach MCAT prep.
-If you spend ample time preparing, getting a competitive score is within your reach, says Julio Sierra III, Associate Director of Admissions, Eastern U.S. and Puerto Rico for American University of the Caribbean School of Medicine.
-Sierra, who reviews applications and extends admission offers to hundreds of students annually, recently shared several tips on how to prepare for the MCAT:
+If you spend ample time on MCAT prep, getting a competitive score is within your reach, says Julio Sierra III, Associate Director of Admissions, Eastern U.S. and Puerto Rico for American University of the Caribbean School of Medicine (AUC).
+Sierra, who reviews applications and extends admission offers to hundreds of students annually, recently shared several tips on preparing for the MCAT.

 HOW TO STUDY FOR THE MCAT